is4tomj/is4tomj-hugo/content/posts/0004-004-sets-iteration.md

 doing the first thing with a second object;
 ```

-## Second rule of sets – if using a set is required, then each thing in the set should have the same common properties or be part of the same steps
+## Second rule of sets

+The second rule of sets: If using a set is required, then each thing in the set should have the same common properties or be part of the same steps
 Sets should be sets of common objects.

 Each object in a set should have common properties or be part of the same steps.
-Do not create ambiguity by using clumsy language like, "ones of a set"—ew.
+Do not create ambiguity by using clumsy language like, "ones of a set"—*ew*.

 To refer to a subset of a set, instantiate a new noun phrase for the subset.
 Although a subset can include all objects in a set, courts are usually made up of technically ignorant judges.
 So, use the `one or more` keyword phrase to instantiate a noun phrase to represent a subset of some or all of the objects in a set.
 The following is an example of using a set and a subset: